Develop your career

 Funding may be available for study depending on your circumstances.
 The following organisations offer finance schemes throughout the UK.

 Many OU students also qualify for additional funding and financial support.
-Have a look in Payment, bursaries and enrolment to see what schemes are available.
+Have a look in Payment, scholarships, bursaries and grants to see what schemes are available.